MehdiKallel/PAIS-Lab/README.md

 MONGODB_URI=your-mongodb-uri
 DISCORD_BOT_TOKEN=your-discord-bot-token

-4. Run both services: `python3 ruleEngine.py && python3 discordOrdersHandler.py`.
+4. Run both services: `python3 ruleEngine.py & python3 discordOrdersHandler.py&` (Ideally separately).
 If you want to check if your scripts are running, you can use: `ps aux | grep python3`.
 In case you want to stop one of the services, use `kill <PROCESS_ID>`

 ## Key Files
 - discordOrdersHandler.py